One of the best meals we have ever had, this was an amazing dining experience in Las Vegas at e by Jose Andres!

 Our second course starts with Chef Jeffs finally serving the burnt rum coffee cocktail, ladling the coffee into small glass coffee mugs with a solitary whole coffee bean floating on top.
 While he is prepping the cocktails, his assistant is busy assembling the components of the next dessert dish, Pan Con Chocolate.

 Large bowls reminiscent of kitchen mixing bowls have the bottoms filled with olive oil, while numerous dry ingredients are piled on the side.
 Chef Jeffs instructs us to use the large spoon and scoop some dry ingredients thru the olive oil to eat it.
-Feeling like we were eating raw brownie batter out of the mixing bowl, Mrs. Nom and I both enjoyed the dark bittersweet cocoa and the nutty richness of the olive oil.
+Feeling like we were eating raw brownie batter out of the mixing bowl, we both enjoyed the dark bittersweet cocoa and the nutty richness of the olive oil.

 Hidden under the cocoa power were small crunchy bits that added an additional textural dimension.
 When paired with the deep caramelized burnt rum coffee cocktail, the bitter chocolate pulled out the sweetness of the rum.